Former substitute teacher bests Kershaw, Marlins top Dodgers

 UP NEXT

-Miami: After an off day on Thursday, the Marlins open a 6-game home stand starting with the Colorado Rockies on Friday.
+Miami: After an off day Thursday, the Marlins open a six-game homestand starting with the Colorado Rockies on Friday.
 RHP Jose Urena (0-3, 5.88) will take the hill for the Marlins.

 More AP baseball: https://apnews.com/tag/MLBbaseball